 Lying between the Svir and Neva rivers, Lake Ladoga is the largest river in Europe and presents some beautiful scenery and excellent sightseeing opportunities.
 Lake Onega is the second-largest lake in Europe, meaning that you’ll be able to experience both of Europe’s largest expanses of water on one voyage.
 It’s also home to the lakeside museum town of Kizhi.
 It’s a UNESCO World Heritage Site and features a wealth of fabulous wooden architecture including the celebrated Transfiguration Church, which dates back to the early 1700s.

 Russia travel tips

-You’ll need a visa if travelling to Russia, however if you join one of your cruise line’s excursions is St Petersburg, you’ll be covered by the ship’s visa.
+You’ll need a visa if travelling to Russia, however, if you join one of your cruise line’s excursions in St Petersburg, you’ll be covered by the ship’s visa.
 Owing to the cold weather during winter and early spring and late autumn, Russian river cruises are restricted largely to the late spring and summer, though even then it can get cold in the mornings and nights.